mocaOS/codex-explorer/README.md

 ### Why This Matters

 The Museum of Crypto Art isn't just archiving the past—it's **seeding the future**.
 Art DeCC0s are designed to be:
-- **AI Agent Characters** - Complete with ElizaOS profiles, system prompts, and conversation examples
+- **AI Agent Characters** - Complete with Moltbot files (SOUL.md/IDENTITY.md) and ElizaOS profiles with system prompts and conversation examples
 - **Storytelling Tools** - Rich biographies and personalities for writers and worldbuilders
 - **Art Assets** - Layered components (character + background) for remixing
 - **Cultural References** - Deep metadata connecting crypto art history with broader culture